How to Use a Megohmmeter (Megger) to Test Insulation

 Dielectric Absorption Ratio (DAR)

-The dielectric absorption ratio (DAR) is the ratio of the 60-second reading to the 30-second reading.
-For good insulation, this ratio should typically be above 1.25.
-A low DAR (close to 1.0) can indicate moisture or contamination, as the resistance does not increase over the initial test period.
+The dielectric absorption ratio (DAR) is commonly the ratio of the 60-second reading to the 30-second reading (60 s / 30 s).
+Values above about 1.25 indicate normal absorption behavior; lower ratios can indicate moisture or contamination because the resistance does not rise over time as expected.

 Polarization Index (PI) Test